maitreverge/webserv/src/ResponseBuilder/TOUDOU.md

 			* Execute Permission: If the target is a directory, the server needs execute permission to access the directory.
 			* POSIX Permission: X_OK (Execute permission)

+	==> HTML Generator for Listing Directories 🔥
+		#   TimeStamp checker for avoiding making twice the same work (also) 🔥

 - Executing the CGI ⛔
 	==> Possibly extract timestamp from Last-Modified CGI code source for avoiding generating twice the same CGI.html ( depends if the CGI.py does outputs the same thing or not, will depend mosty on PATH_INFO and body, if one or another are exploited)

 ## BUILDING BODY
+- Done by Seb, needs explanations on the stream ⛔

+## HOTFIX :

+Retour de page IMAGES foireux

+Refactorer le timestamp path access to a higher scope, accessible to all clients (needs a generic function for CGI as well)